UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/Egypt_Factsheet.md

 ---
-title: Qualitative research tools
+title: Qualitative research tools for unlocking financial needs and behavior
-parent: Understand
+parent: Helps you understand
 layout: default

 menu_parent: 2
 nav_order: 4
 ---
-# FACTSHEET TEMPLATE

-## Qualitative research tools for unlocking financial needs and behavior - Egypt
+# Qualitative research tools for unlocking financial needs and behavior

 **What it does.** These qualitative research tools use human-centered design and ethnography to structure interviews and focus groups to create personas to "put a face" to people who are typically viewed as beneficiaries, revealing deep explanatory insights into rural resilience and financial inclusion.